Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 A ``normal'' family seen in the upper detector is always several times larger than its continuation in the lower detector.
 So, the Centauro I event, with the contrary situation, was a very big surprise.
 The suspicion that the event might have happened during a short period of assembling or removing the chamber was eliminated because the upper detectors were always mounted before the lower ones and the lower detector is always the first to be removed.

 After introducing corrections for the hadron detection efficiency and secondary particles generated in the atmospheric interactions above the chamber (A-jets), the Centauro I can be considered as the event with the total interaction energy $\Sigma E_{\gamma}$= 330 TeV, in which only one electromagnetic (e/$\gamma$) particle and 74 hadrons have been produced.
 The estimated interaction height allowed to calculate the transverse momenta of produced secondary hadrons.
 The visible part of the average $p_{T}$ value is $<p_{T}^{\gamma}> = 0.35\pm 0.4$ GeV/c.
 It results in the average transverse momentum of a produced hadron $\langle p_{T}\rangle = 1.75$ GeV/c, taking the gamma-inelasticity factor $<K_{\gamma}>$ = 0.2 \footnote{Such value of $K_{\gamma}$ factor is usually quoted for nucleons and used by Japan-Brasil Collaboration, basing on assumption that the hadrons born in the Centauro interaction are nucleons.
 A little higher value, $K_{\gamma} \simeq$ 0.4, is being preferred for pions.
 In that case, preferred by DCC followers, $<p_{T}> \simeq 0.875\pm 0.375$ GeV.}

-It is very exciting that more recently, in 1997, during the International Cosmic Ray Conference, helded in Durban in South Africa, the next very similar event has been reported \cite{Durban}.
-The family consisting of only hadrons, without association of any electromagnetic cascades has been again found in the Chacaltaya chamber.
-This event has a similar appearance with the original Centauro I, although the hadron multiplicity is smaller ($N_{h} = 13$) and some authors considered it as rather the clean Mini-Centauro example.
+It is very exciting that in 1997, during the International Cosmic Ray Conference, helded in Durban in South Africa, the next clean Centauro event has been reported \cite{Durban}.
 Since the finding of the first event Centauro I a systematic search for such surprising families has been made in the successive exposure of the Chacaltaya chambers and a little later also in the Pamir chambers.
 The next four events, found in Chacaltaya chambers, in several years after the discovery of the Centauro I, have been analysed and described in detail in \cite{Lattes}.
-These well known events we call ``classical Centauros''.
+These well known events are called ``classical Centauros''.

 \begin{large} {\centerline {\em Multiplicities and energies}} \end{large}